What one thing could you start doing, that would make a difference to your team?

 How could you make it an easeful experience, where neither of you feels rushed?

-Even if there are time constraints, can you factor in time to ask questions and to listen well, and also time to reflect and to learn?
+Can you allow time for them to think and respond to your questions without feeling the need to evaluate or judge what they’re saying as you’re listening?
 By listening well, and not interrupting the person as they talk, you’ll be giving them a better opportunity to think about their performance and their potential for development.
 We often gain insights as we hear ourselves say what we think, especially when we are not interrupted and we can finish our train of thought.

 Consider beforehand if you are making any assumptions about what they will say or how they will react during the conversation.
 Question your own assumptions; they may not always be true.